MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-overview.md

 ## Applications of Semantic Information

 Semantic information in data includes Power BI [data categories](/power-bi/transform-model/desktop-data-categorization) such as address and postal code, relationships between tables, and hierarchical information.
-These data categories comprise metadata that Semantic Link propagates into the data science environment to enable new experiences and maintain data lineage.
+These data categories comprise metadata that Semantic Link propagates into the Data Science environment to enable new experiences and maintain data lineage.
+Some example applications of Semantic Link are:

-Examples of the capabilities provided by Semantic Link include: intelligent suggestions of built-in [semantic functions](./semantic-link-powerbi.md#semantic-functions) and innovative integration for augmenting data with Power BI measures through [measure-joins](./semantic-link-powerbi.md#measure-join).
+- intelligent suggestions of built-in [semantic functions](./semantic-link-powerbi.md#semantic-functions) and
+- innovative integration for augmenting data with Power BI measures through [measure-joins](./semantic-link-powerbi.md#measure-join).

-Semantic Link is a powerful tool designed to enable business analysts to use their data effectively in a comprehensive data science environment, such as [notebooks](../data-engineering/how-to-use-notebook.md).
-It aims to facilitate seamless collaboration between data scientists and business analysts by eliminating the need to reimplement business logic embedded in [Power BI measures](../power-bi/transform-model/desktop-measures#understanding-measures).
+Semantic Link is a powerful tool that enables business analysts to use data effectively in a comprehensive data science environment.
+Semantic Link facilitates seamless collaboration between data scientists and business analysts by eliminating the need to reimplement business logic embedded in [Power BI measures](../power-bi/transform-model/desktop-measures#understanding-measures).
 This approach ensures that both parties can work efficiently and productively, maximizing the potential of their data-driven insights.

 ## Next steps